sagaciouszu/gatsby-all-in/README.md

 - `ESLint` and `Stylelint` to enforce code style.
 Run `npm run lint:scripts` for `.js|.jsx` and `npm run lint:styles` for `.css|.scss` files.
 - Pre-commit hooks with `husky` and `lint-staged`
 - Useful SCSS helpers `_mixins` and `_vars`
+- `Redux` configuration
+- Aliases for all folders (components, styles, store etc.) see all available aliases in `./gatsby-config.js`
+- `antd` is added and configured to work well as an UI framework (css normalization is not need, antd has own)
+- All folders in `./src` have own README.md file with a little documentation and usage guide
+- `Helmet` implimented and configured with `gatsby-plugin-react-helmet` see an example in `./src/layouts/MainLayout.js`
+- A `.nvmrc` to change node version

 ### When ready to build for production

 - Build the project: `npm run build`
+- Rename `.env.development` or create  file `.env.production`
 - Start production server: `npm run serve`

 ---